Weizilla/workout-logger/README.md

 11. Garmin Connect Sync
 12. Unit tests for UI
 13. BUG: Adding workout shows up for the next day.
 Maybe due to timezone parsing because it happened at end of day?
+14. Combine JS and Java code coverage in Coveralls.io